 Assistant Mentor Application Deadline - May 1, 2017

 Attention High School Sophomores!

-WAS is offering a special program that allows high school sophomores the opportunity to begin WAS in the spring of their sophomore year!
+WAS is offering a special program that allows high school sophomores in Washington, Oregon, and Montana the opportunity to begin WAS in the spring of their sophomore year!
 Sophomore Washington Aerospace Scholars (SWAS) is:

 - An online program consisting of two WAS lessons beginning in March 2017